 You need to price your rental property so that all of these fees and other expenses are fully covered.
 Additionally, you should take the first few months of surplus money and set it aside to cover the cost of repairs on the property.
 It’s also important to have insurance on the property (and plan for the cost).
 You should also be prepared to deal with additional costs and other situations as they arise, perhaps with a sinking fund for the property.

 Research the Property Carefully

 If you are purchasing land that you plan to sell at a later date, you need to research the land deed thoroughly.
-Find out if any roads are planned close to the land you purchase and consider how that will affect the property value.
+Find out if any new roads are planned close to the land you purchase and consider how that will affect the property value.
 Also, be sure there isn’t a lien on the property.
-You also may want to consider things like the comparables in the neighborhood, if the area is up-and-coming, and other external factors that could affect the property value.
+You may also want to consider things like the comparables in the neighborhood, including whether the area is up-and-coming, and other external factors that could affect the property value.